nclient/NClient/README.md

 Routes are set using route templates that are passed to attributes.
 Route templates can contain the following tokens:

 #### Class and interface names
 Relative routes can be set in the following attributes: `Path`, `QueryParam`, `BodyParam`, `HeaderParam`, `RouteParam`.
-You can use the names of classes and interfaces in the paths:
+You can use names of classes and interfaces in the paths:
 ```C#
 [Path("api/[controller]")] public interface IEntitiesClient { ... } // the route will be: api/entities
 ```
 The name of the class/interface will be substituted without prefixes (`I`) and postfixes (`Controller`, `Client`, `Facade`).
 #### Method parameters
-In routes, you can substitute the values of the method parameters:
+In routes you can use values of a method parameters:
 ```C#
 public interface IMyClient { [GetMethod("entities/{id}")] Entity[] Get(int id); }
 ```
-You can also use the parameter values of custom objects in the paths.
+You can also use property values of custom objects in route templates:
 ```C#
 public interface IMyClient { [PutMethod("entities/{entity.Id}")] void Put(Entity entity); }
 ```